lugu/qiloop/doc/NOTES.md

 ### Message transfer

-In the case of client object, the service acts as a middle man between the incoming request and the client object.
+In the case of client object, the service acts as a middle man between the incoming requests and the client object.
 In order to handle method calls, the service must maintain a table associating the object ID with the connection.